 Internal IT Build vs. ICG Innovations

-The financial back office is the operational heartbeat of your institution.
-It’s where critical processes like accounts payable, vendor management, reconciliation, and compliance reside.
-The systems supporting these functions need to be robust, secure, and highly efficient.
-So, let’s explore what it means to entrust these vital technological endeavors to your in-house IT department.
+The financial back office is where critical processes like accounts payable, vendor management, reconciliation, and compliance reside.
+The systems supporting these functions need to be secure and highly efficient.

 The Pros of Working with Your Internal IT Team